 Indirect sonication is most effective for very small samples because it eliminates foaming and sample loss.
 Aerosols and cross contamination are avoided in pathogenic or sterile samples using this method.
 The Cup Horn and Microplate Horn provide indirect sonication and are suitable for a wide range of high-throughput applications.

-- The well-known sonicator machine is frequently used to break up tissue cells, extract proteins, and prepare and disperse grapheme and nanomaterials.
+What is sonication used for?
+The well-known sonicator machine is frequently used to break up tissue cells, extract proteins, and prepare and disperse grapheme and nanomaterials.
 Then, what industries and fields should sonicator machine be used in?
-The following experiments are listed below.
+The following sonicator uses are listed below.

-- Ultrasonic emulsification and homogenization, ultrasonic gel liquefaction, resin defoaming, ultrasonic oil demulsification are all applications of sonicator machine in the chemical industry.
+Ultrasonic emulsification and homogenization, ultrasonic gel liquefaction, resin defoaming, ultrasonic oil demulsification are all sonicator use in the chemical industry.

-- Chemical stirring, logistics stirring, cell crushing, product crushing, substance dispersion (suspension preparation) and condensation, material mixing: oil and water mixing, cosmetics production, and ultrasonic emulsification, among other applications.
+Chemical stirring, logistics stirring, cell crushing, product crushing, substance dispersion (suspension preparation) and condensation, material mixing: oil and water mixing, cosmetics production, and ultrasonic emulsification, among other applications of sonicator water bath.